 Address: 21, Jahamun-ro 4-gil, Jongno-gu

-Museum Hours: Tue/Wed/Fri/Sun: 10am-6pm; Thu/Sat: 10am-8pm
+Museum Hours: Tue/Wed/Fri/Sun: 10 am-6 pm; Thu/Sat: 10 am-8 pm

 Admission: 8,000 won; Under 19 years old 3,000 won, Children: 2,000 won.
-Discount for Seniors and disbaled.
+Discount for Seniors and disabled.

 D Museum

-D Museum is located near Seoul Forest which is near Seoul Forest Station.
 It has an underground entrance that connects straight to the subway station.
 Moreover, it also holds two exhibition halls, one performance hall, a rooftop, an education center, and a museum shop in the five-story building.
-The whole building is covered with transparent glass so you will be able to not only see Seoul Forest from inside but also the Han River.
-In addition, they were able to provide online content through their official YouTube channel during COVID-19.
+The whole building is covered with transparent glass, so you can see not only Seoul Forest from inside but also the Han River.
+In addition, they provided online content through their official YouTube channel during COVID-19.

 Address: 83-21, Wangsimni-ro, Seongdong-gu